PucklaJ/JohnnyEngine/README.md

 #### Windows - Visual Studio

-1. Download dependencies from links above
-2. Put the .h/.hpp and .lib files in seperate directories
-3. In Visual Studio
-  - link to the .h/.hpp files
-  - link to the .lib files
-4. Add the files of the engine to the project
-5. Put .dll files to the executable directory
-5. It should compile and link
+1. Open the project from the projects/Windows folder

-#### Linux (Ubuntu) - Eclipse
+#### Linux (Ubuntu) - Code Lite

-1. Download the dependencies <br>
+1. Download the dependencies through the download_deps.sh script
-  1.1 Execute these commands <br>

-      sudo apt-get install libsdl2
-      sudo apt-get install libsdl2-ttf
-      sudo apt-get install assimp
-      sudo apt-get install glew
-      sudo apt-get install libz
-      sudo apt-get install tinyxml2

-2. In Eclipse <br>
-  2.1 Add the libraries to the project <br>
-3. It should compile and link <br>
+2. Open the workspace from the projects/Ubuntu folder

 ## Documentation

-[Here](https://pucklamotzer09.github.io/JohnnyEngine/docs) you can find a doxygen generated documentation
+[Here](https://pucklamotzer09.github.io/JohnnyEngine/docs/html) you can find a doxygen generated documentation

 ## Future Plans